ellatrix/wp-front-end-editor/readme.txt

 * Posts edited and created through the back-end end up looking very different on the front-end.
 * `add_editor_style()` tries to solve this, but it has its limits due to the way it works, it’s double work for theme authors and a lot of themes don’t even support it.
-* Post formats aren’t supported by `add_editor_style()` at all.
+* [Post formats aren’t supported by `add_editor_style()` at all.]
+They are.
-* It’s also impossible at the moment to apply any css rules based on classes outside the content.
+* [It’s also impossible at the moment to apply any css rules based on classes outside the content.
 A small example: the colour of the links and headings inside my post are based on the category of that post.
-Additional css rules have been added based on the post class, but they don’t affect the colour in the back-end editor.
+Additional css rules have been added based on the post class, but they don’t affect the colour in the back-end editor.]
+Additional classes could be added to the back-end editor.
 * One of the main reasons the posts appear different is that the surrounding elements on the front-end are taken away from the content.
 * The title field isn’t styled the way it looks on the front-end.
 * So the the current editor isn’t really WYSIWYG and the content is taken out of context, causing confusing and frustration to users.